User Defined FE Based Connector Joints for Plastics 2020-01-0186

-Spot Welds are a category of joints used extensively in automotive structures, normally for metals.
-The fatigue analysis of such spot welds can be evaluated using (a) the Point 2 Point (P2P) method where a beam or bar is used to connect the 2 surfaces being joined, (b) a more modern approach where the 1D element is replaced with an “equivalent” brick element, or (c) a third approach falls somewhere between where a “spider” and circular ring of elements is used to represent the spot weld.
-In all three cases there is an assumption that the cross section is circular.
-For some specialist cases such as plastic connectors (Heat Stakes) a new user defined weld is proposed.
-This paper will describe the approach which is based on the concept that a user generated tensor line (equivalent to the theoretical Force/Moment to stress algorithms built into the P2P approach) can be used along with special S-N curves create for different Heat Stake shapes.
+Spot Welds are a category of welds used extensively in automotive structures, normally for metals.
+The fatigue analysis of such spot welds can be evaluated using (a) the Point 2 Point (P2P) method where a beam or bar is used to connect the 2 surfaces being joined, (b) a more modern approach where the 1D element is replaced with an “equivalent” brick element, or (c) a third approach that falls somewhere between where a “spider” and circular ring of elements, is used to represent the spot weld.
+In all 3 cases there is an assumption that the cross section is circular.
+For some specialist cases such as plastic connectors, the cross section is not circular so a new user defined weld is proposed.
+This paper will describe the approach that is based on the concept that a user generated tensor line can be used (equivalent to the theoretical Force/Moment to stress algorithms built into the P2P approach) along with special S-N curves create for different joint shapes.